Academic Promotion Procedure

 - Absence due to ill-health or injury

-- Absences for more than six consecutive months (i.e. careers breaks)
+- Absences for more than six consecutive months (i.e. career breaks)

 - Special leave of absence on secondment to other organisations